 Is your e-commerce brand sending direct mail yet?
 If not, what’s stopping you?

-Sure, direct mail may be a traditional medium, but it certainly isn’t outdated.
-Today, e-commerce brands of all sizes can easily automate direct mail just like email.
+Sure, launching a direct mail campaign may be a traditional marketing approach, but it certainly isn’t outdated.
+Today, e-commerce brands of all sizes can easily automate direct mail campaigns just like with emails.
 This allows e-commerce marketers to benefit from the efficiencies and strategic targeting of marketing automation as well as the high response rates of postcard marketing.

-3 Benefits of Direct Mail Marketing in E-Commerce
+3 Benefits of Direct Mail Marketing Campaigns in E-Commerce

-- The space is actually becoming less competitive.
-The US Postal Service handled 50 billion fewer pieces of mail in 2016 than in 2008.
+- The mailbox is actually becoming less competitive.
+The US Postal Service handled 50 billion fewer mail pieces in 2016 than in 2008.

 - For every $167 spent on direct mail, marketers sell $2,095 in goods.